etoitau/Pixel-Dungeon-Echo/README.md

 ### v.
 1.1.1
 * UI
     * Added subscript icons for identified wands, rings, potions, scrolls
+* Feature
+    * A bonus skill can be unlocked for each class by discovering an in-game secret
+* Bug fixes
+    * Iron tip skill being applied to any item
+* Misc code refactoring/cleanup

 ### v.
 1.1.0
 * Feature - Major change to how Ankhs work